 Relationship issues

-Rula connects patients with licensed therapists who specialize in 180+ clinical areas and treatment modalities.
-Depending on the provider you choose, you can find support for concerns like anxiety, ADHD, autism, trauma and PTSD, OCD, and addiction.
+Rula connects people to licensed therapists who offer care across 180+ clinical specialties and modalities.
+Depending on the provider you choose, you can get support for concerns like anxiety, ADHD, autism, trauma and PTSD, OCD, and addiction.
+Rula also offers multiple care types—including individual therapy, couples therapy, and family therapy—so patients can choose support that fits their goals and situation.

 Inclusivity and specialized care